C18H24O2/ft_transcendence/README.md

 - `scripts/` *somewhat useful random stuff :+1:*
 - `components/` *what makes this shit run*
+  - `monitoring/`
+    - The monitoring system, using Prometheus and Grafana, as well as custom exporters
+  - `nginx/`
+    - HTTP Server configuration and setup files
   - `services/`
     - The backend services, organized in a micro-services architecture
+  - `vault/`
+    - HashiCorp Vault configuration and setup files (i hope lol)
   - `website/`
     - HTML/JavaScript front-end, to be served by the API
-  - `nginx/`
-    - HTTP Server configuration and setup files

 ## Chosen modules